-With this option enabled, your phone’s screen won’t ever turn off when it’s plugged into a charger.
-For developers, this is useful so you can keep an eye on your app over long periods of time, but you can also take advantage of it.
+With this option enabled, your phone’s screen will stay on when plugged into a charger.
+For developers, this is useful for keeping an eye on your app over long periods of time, but normal users can take advantage of it, too.

-If you need to keep Twitter or a similar app open for live updates and don’t want to constantly tap the screen to keep it awake, this setting can help.
-Just note that if you have an AMOLED screen, you should be careful about leaving the screen on for too long to prevent burn-in.
+If you need to keep Twitter or a similar app open for live updates without regularly tapping the screen to keep it awake, this setting can help.
+Just note that if you have an AMOLED screen, you should be careful about leaving the screen on for too long to prevent screen burn-in.

 2. OEM Unlocking